18F/18f.gsa.gov/_posts/2016-04-27-making-a-distributed-design-team-work.md

   members to meet in person.
 Our teams working on the [Federal Front Door](https://18f.gsa.gov/2016/02/29/informing-the-future-of-the-federal-front-door/) and the Diversity and Inclusion Working Group did extensive research in different cities as well as remotely.
-When it came time to analyse and synthesize the findings, each team intentionally met in person for a few days.
+When it came time to analyze and synthesize the findings, each team intentionally met in person for a few days.